Project Title: Equity and Inclusion in Education

 - Minimize educational losses such as reduce in dropout rate, repetition of same class, etc.

-- Teachers, students and parents, local level stakeholders, SMC/PTA and other stakeholders (Youths/Women groups)
+- Secondary focused groups are parents, local level stakeholders, SMC/PTA and other stakeholders (Youths/Women groups)